ReneDva/Machin-Learning-ex3/README.md

-# Machin-Learning-ex3
+# Comparative Analysis of Clustering Algorithms (K-Means, DBSCAN, Hierarchical)
 college project, open to constructive comments.

-# Clustering Algorithm Comparison on Synthetic Datasets
+# Unsupervised Learning Project: Cluster Analysis on Synthetic Data

 This repository contains a Python script for generating synthetic datasets with varying shapes (blobs, moons, and a ring) and applying and comparing different clustering algorithms.
 This project was developed as part of a college assignment focusing on unsupervised learning and cluster analysis.